sujathak625/JavaHardInterviewQuestions/README.md

 # JavaHardInterviewQuestions

 This is to give some heads up on the advanced java interview questions.
 I have given answers for some and left blank for some.
 Welcome to accept the mistakes or enhancements in the answers.

 Try to be nice when pointing the mistakes.

 These questions test not only the programming skill but also the approach, problem solving skill etc. technically and non-technically.

 There are lot of programmers around the world.
 Nowadays even a kid can program.
-But what makes a normal developer to stand out uniquely as pexrt is their apprach to solve a problem.
+But what makes a normal developer to stand out uniquely as expert is their approach to solve a problem.

 Let us discuss few aspects.
 I will be updating as I encounter new topics and questions.